fbpx

 • Lower monthly payments: Think of it as subscription healthcare benefits, You can start or stop any time, You have monthly payments, and the flexibility to choose a plan that has only the benefits you need.
 Since everyone chips in a bit and is generally healthy – just like you, the overall cost is lower.

 • Focus on health over budget: Many cost-sharing programs emphasize healthy habits to keep everyone’s costs down.
-Some, such as Redirect Health, even set up additional benefits such as free mental health, naturopath visits and more.
+Some, such as Redirect Health, even set up additional benefits such as a robust mental health benefit, access to naturopath visits and more.

 • Open Networks: See any doc you want, forget in-network, out-of-network drama.
 Cost sharing lets you pick whichever doctor your heart desires.
 This can be especially important if you have a specific specialist you trust or have a strong preference for continuity of care.